The Grizzly Triathlon

 CONFIRMATION AND RACE PACKET PICK-UP:

-Race packets (race numbers, race information) can be picked up at the Grizzly Pool on Friday, April 19th between 7am-8pm, or on race day starting at 6:30 a.m.
-Triathletes wishing to know their heat assignments and starting times, can check our website on Friday April 19.
+Race packets (race numbers, race information) can be picked up at the Grizzly Pool on the Friday, prior to the race at 7am-8pm, or on race day starting at 6:30 a.m.
+Triathletes wishing to know their heat assignments and starting times, can check our website on Friday before the race.
 A mandatory racers meeting will be held at 7:30 a.m. (in the Grizzly Pool) on race day.
 Lastly, the Race Directors reserve the right to refuse entry to a potential racer, so be nice!
 For more information, call (406-543-2532) or e-mail: Giles Thelen.

 Results, including individual event and transition splits, will be available the Monday following the race.